 5. Nvidia under pressure from competitors

-If, until recently, Nvidia was a choice when it came to AI hardware, this year other players like Amazon, AMD, and Broadcom have already shown their investments in powerful chips.
-There are also startups betting on alternative architectures that can surprise in terms of efficiency and cost.
+If, until recently, Nvidia was the go-to choice when it came to AI hardware, this year other players like Amazon, AMD, and Broadcom are already showing their investments in powerful chips.
+There are also startups betting on alternative architectures that may surprise in terms of efficiency and cost.

 Why is this relevant?